-The Originating Carrier shall be responsible for routeing voice calls to Ported Numbers to the correct Host Carrier.
+The Originating Carrier is responsible for routeing voice calls to Ported Numbers to the correct Host Carrier.
 A Contracted Service Deliverer may provide this service, should the Originating Carrier have such a contract with an appropriate Service Provider.

-The necessary routeing and call handling arrangements will be provided for under Bilateral Agreements between Carriers.
+The necessary routeing and call handling arrangements must be provided for under Bilateral Agreements between Carriers.